What Is a Portfolio Mortgage?

 How Do I Go About Building a Buy-to-Let Portfolio?

 Buy-to-let portfolios usually start with the purchase of one property.
 Then once the landlord has enough money for a deposit on a new property – whether this comes from savings, inheritance, rental profits – they would typically take out a new mortgage on a new buy-to-let property.

 When property prices increase landlords will often also look to remortgage or release equity from their existing properties to raise money as deposits for new purchases.

-What Information Do Portfolio Mortgage Lenders Ask for?
+What Information Do Buy-to-Let Portfolio Mortgage Lenders Ask for?

 - Personal bank statements

 - Business bank statements (for limited companies only)

 - Evidence of earnings – e.g. payslips (for employed) and tax calculation and tax summary (SA302 - for self-employed/directors)